Knowledge

 When you stand at 45 degrees, the bowstring will move away from your chest and bow arm.

-If, as you shoot, the string touches your clothes, then the arrow will not hit the target.
+If, as you shoot, the string touches your clothes, then the arrow won’t hit the target.

-If you are using a compound bow, ensure that you adjust it to a more comfortable length for you to draw.
+If you’re using a compound bow, ensure that you adjust it to a more comfortable length for you to draw.

-Anytime you intend to shoot, ensure that you place your feet first at a considerable spread and where you are most comfortable.
+Anytime you intend to shoot, ensure that you place your feet first at a considerable spread and where you’re most comfortable.

 You can now look at other factors like posture and the draw.

-You may be a good shooter in general, but you are sabotaging your chances if you do not follow the correct draw length.
+You may be a good shooter in general, but you’re sabotaging your chances if you don’t follow the correct draw length.

-You will not be accurate in your shoot and ultimately not hit the target.
+You won’t be accurate in your shoot and ultimately not hit the target.

-Seek the advice of a professional when selecting your bow because there is a high possibility that the one you are purchasing is not set up correctly.
+Seek the advice of a professional when selecting your bow because there’s a high possibility that the one you’re purchasing isn’t set up correctly.

 The length of the draw matters in shooting accurately.

-You can determine the length of the draw by standing upright with your arms straight; you can then fold your palms so that they are in the direction you are facing.
+You can determine the length of the draw by standing upright with your arms straight.
+You can then fold your palms so that they’re in the direction you’re facing.

 Get someone who will measure your middle finger’s tip on the right side to the tip of the middle finger on your left side.